gsoules/MkDocs/digital-archive/docs/administrator/import-csv.md

 To import from a CSV file, click `AvantImport` in Omeka's left admin menu.
 The first pages of a two-step series will appear.

+### Import step 0

+-   Deactivate the AvantElasticsearch plugin
+-   Choose `Import CSV File` from the left admin menu

 ### Import step 1
 On the Step 1 page: